Bengal BJYM leader shot dead at home; one held | Law-Order

 A 37-year-old Bharatiya Janata Yuva Morcha (BJYM) leader was shot dead at his home in West Bengal’s Uttar Dinajpur district and the police arrested one person in this connection, an official said on Monday.

-Mithun Ghosh, a local leader of the BJP's youth wing, was fired upon at around 9.30 pm on Sunday.
-When he was taken to a hospital, doctors declared him brought dead, district Superintendent of Police Mohammed Sana Akhtar told PTI.
+Mithun Ghosh, district vice-president of the BJP's youth wing, was fired upon at around 9.30 pm on Sunday.
+When he was taken to Raiganj Medical College and Hospital, doctors declared him brought dead, Superintendent of Police Mohammed Sana Akhtar told PTI.

 Ghosh had gone out with two persons and brought home a couple of firearms.
 The bullet which killed him was fired from one of those weapons, he said.